Skip to main content

 Inventory & Office Manager

 Aleisha has been with West Olympia Pet Hospital since 2002 and serves clients and patients with compassion and empathy.
 Aleisha’s love for animals began at a very young age and ranged from rescuing and rehabilitating dogs, cats, and horses, to being an active part of the 4-H community.
 She enjoys spending time with her husband and two young sons, horseback riding, breeding working line German shepherd dogs, and photography.
 She has also served as Thurston County Rodeo Queen for two terms.
-Her pets include 4 cats, 3 horses, and 5 dogs.
+Her pets include 2 cats, 20 chickens and 7 dogs.

 Kaya